Caroline Shaw (healthcare administrator)

 She was suspended from her duties at Christie Hospital on 19 December 2013 while investigations were conducted as part of a disciplinary process.
 It was alleged that she had made an improper claim for the payment of expenses for a retreat in Ibiza organised by the Young Presidents' Organization, of which she had become a member with the Trust’s agreement.
 She resigned her post in October 2014, having been suspended on full pay for 11 months- amounting to £170,000 and left with another six months salary - just under £100,000.

 In November 2014 Shaw was appointed Director of Emergency Patient Pathway at Nottingham University Hospitals NHS Trust.
-In October 2015 she became the Chief Operating Officer of the service.
+In October 2015 she became the Chief Operating Officer of the service and was instrumental in the Trust avoiding an enforced merger and saving £40m in a single year through a cost improvement programme.
+During her time in the role, the Trust also became a Biomedical Research Centre and featured in BBC’s Hospital show.

 In January 2019, Shaw joined the Queen Elizabeth Hospital in King’s Lynn, Norfolk as their Interim CEO.
+During her time in post she led the trust out of special measures.
+She oversaw the purchase of Sandringham Hospital in 2020 and a new 26-bed elective treatment centre.

+Currently she is Chief Executive of digital health solutions provider Evergreen Life, having previously been its Chief Operations Officer from October 2022 up until October 2023.
+The company focuses on personalised health advice, access to health records and cost-effective preventative research, aimed at improving the nation’s health outcomes.
+In 2024 she was listed in the E2E Female 100 track, which recognises the 100 fastest-growing female-led or founded businesses in the United Kingdom, based on growth rates over the past three years.